 PVA has a \$9.9 million line of credit with a financial institution.
 The line does not have an expiration date.
 The line is secured by invested securities held at the same financial institution.
 Amounts borrowed under this agreement bear interest at the London InterBank Rate (LIBOR), plus a spread.
-The rate at June 30, 2020 and 2019 was 3.625% and 3.875%, respectively.
-There were no borrowings outstanding under this line of credit as of June 30, 2020 and 2019.
-Accordingly, there was no interest expense, related to the line of credit, for the years ended June 30, 2020 and 2019.
+The rate at June 30, 2021 and 2020 was 3.625%.
+There were no borrowings outstanding under this line of credit as of June 30, 2021 and 2020.
+Accordingly, there was no interest expense, related to the line of credit, for the years ended June 30, 2021 and 2020.